 We consider this use case because GitHub is popular among the development teams who often need to collaborate with the project managers using Jira and hence a Jira GitHub integration is much sought after since it can help eliminate manual ways of working.

-Sometimes Jira APIs allow fetching data and synchronizing it between Jira and other applications like Salesforce.
+Sometimes, Jira APIs allow data to be retrieved and synchronized between Jira and other applications like Salesforce.

 Alright, let’s quickly head back to the topic we were about to discuss: Why do we need Jira integrations?